-Cancer52 represents nearly 100 predominantly small patient support group cancer charities united by their vision of seeing a better future for everyone affected by the rare and less common cancers, which account for more than half of all cancer deaths in the UK.
+Cancer52 represents over 100 predominantly small patient support group cancer charities united by their vision of seeing a better future for everyone affected by the rare and less common cancers, which account for more than half of all cancer deaths in the UK.

 Its aim is to promote improved diagnosis, treatment and support

 for those affected by rare and less common cancers.
 Cancer52 works on matters that impact on the rare and less common cancer community – defined as all cancers outside the ‘big four’ of breast, prostate, lung and bowel.

 Current data shows that 47% of cancers diagnosed are rare and

 less common cancers, yet they account for 55% of cancer deaths.[i]